dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/contributing/editorconfig.md

 [EditorConfig](http://editorconfig.org/) is a standard configuration file that aims to ensure consistent style across multiple programming environments.

-MajorityWorld’s repository contains an [.editorconfig file](https://github.com/dynamicguy/majorityworld/blob/master/.editorconfig) that describes our formatting requirements.
+DrikGallery’s repository contains an [.editorconfig file](https://github.com/dynamicguy/majorityworld/blob/master/.editorconfig) that describes our formatting requirements.

 Most editors and IDEs support this file either directly or via plugins.
 Consult the [list of supported editors and IDEs](http://editorconfig.org/#download) for instructions.